oroinc/documentation/user_guide/outlook_sync.rst

 Settings on the Outlook Side
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have installed the .msi file, *"OroCRM for Outlook*" menu will appear in your Oultlook menu bar.
+Once you have installed the .msi file, the *"OroCRM for Outlook*" menu will appear in your Oultlook menu bar.

 .. image:: ./img/outlook/outlook_menu_bar.png

-Choose "Settings". *"OroCRM for Outlook Settings"* window will emerge.
+Choose "Settings".
+The *"OroCRM for Outlook Settings"* window will emerge.
 The following fields are available

 .. csv-table::
   :header: "**Name**","**Description**"
   :widths: 10, 30

   "**OroCRM URL**","The Web address of your OroCRM instance.
 Mandatory field."
-  "**Ignore self-signed certificate**","The box must be checked.
-Mandatory field."
+  "**Ignore self-signed certificate**","Check this box to allow connection to secure servers that use self-signed certificates.
+We recommend to keep it checked at all times."
-  "**User**","Your Username as defined on *My user* page of the OroCRM.
+  "**User**","Your Username as defined on the *My user* page of the OroCRM.
 Mandatory field."
-  "**Api Key**","API Key as generated on *My user* page of the OroCRM.
+  "**API Key**","API Key as generated on the *My user* page of the OroCRM.
 Mandatory field."
   "**Enable Sync**","

   - If the box is checked, synchronization is run automatically in the intervals defined in the